Halfaya Sollum War Cemetery: Cemetery

-The Halfaya Sollum War Cemetery is located in Sollum, Egypt, on the coastal road running between Mersa Matruh and Libya.
+The Halfaya Sollum War Cemetery is located in Sollum, Egypt, on the coastal road running between Mersa Matruh and the Libyan border.
 Laid out in a rectangular form, the cemetery's main entrance is along the east wall.
 A Cross of Sacrifice is centrally located and aligned with a Stone of Remembrance positioned against the west wall.
 Shelters are provided on the opposing north and south walls, with two more shelters on the west wall, on either side of the Stone of Remembrance.

 The cemetery contains the remains of 2,046 military personnel, all from the Second World War.
-Most are from the period 1940 to 1942, while there are a few soldiers that died in 1943 and 1944.
+Most are from 1940 to 1942, while there are a few soldiers that died in 1943 and 1944.
 The majority of the identified interments are British, with 367 South Africans, 178 New Zealanders, 169 Australians, 141 Indians, eleven Canadians and two Greek military personnel also buried there.
 Notable burials in the cemetery include Colonel Graham Lyall, a First World War recipient of the Victoria Cross who was serving with the Royal Army Ordnance Corps when he died of a heart attack in November 1941, and Squadron Leader Derek Ward, a New Zealand flying ace who served with the Royal Air Force.
 He was killed in June 1942.